 The International Labour Organization (ILO) estimates that more than 15 million people in the Asia Pacific are victims of forced labour, accounting for well over half of the global estimate of 27.5 million victims.
-That equates to 3.5 people in every 1000 people in Asia-Pacific being in forced labour, trapped in jobs into which they were coerced or deceived therefore, cannot leave8.
-Migrant workers are much more likely to be in forced labour or human trafficking.
-Of all identified human trafficking victims in Southeast Asia, most are victims of sexual exploitation and only a third are trafficked for other forms of forced labour9.
+That equates to 3.5 people in every 1000 people in Asia-Pacific being in forced labour, trapped in jobs into which they were coerced or deceived therefore, cannot leave.
+Migrant workers are much more likely to be in forced labour than local workers, however most are not officially identified as victims of forced labour or human trafficking.
+Of all identified human trafficking victims in Southeast Asia, most are victims of sexual exploitation and only a third are trafficked for other forms of forced labour.
 The scale of trafficking for forced labour is likely vastly under-reported due to the difficulty in identifying cases, and the lack of knowledge among responders of the characteristics of forced labour.

 The growing demand for cheap labour acts as a driver for human trafficking and forced labour.
-It is most often found in domestic work, agriculture, construction, manufacturing, and entertainment sectors10.
-The most vulnerable migrant workers cannot repay exorbitant fees charged by brokers and recruiters, and become vulnerable to forced labour, debt bondage, and other forms of exploitation 11.
+It is most often found in domestic work, agriculture, construction, manufacturing, and entertainment sectors.
+The most vulnerable migrant workers cannot repay exorbitant fees charged by brokers and recruiters, and become vulnerable to forced labour, debt bondage, and other forms of exploitation .
 Victims of forced labour often experience low wages, long working hours, poor working conditions, non-payment of salaries, workplace safety, and health issues, non-recognition of domestic work under labour laws, abuse and mistreatment in domestic work, and criminalisation and detention.